sebapersson/PEtab.jl/docs/src/Boehm.md

 ## Creating a PEtabODEProblem

 Given a PEtab model we can create a `PEtabODEProblem` (in the future we plan to add surrogate, SDE, etc... problems).
-The function `setupPEtabODEProblem` accepts several options (full list in API documentation), but some key ones are:
+The function `createPEtabODEProblem` accepts several options (full list in API documentation), but some key ones are:

 1. `odeSolverOptions` - Which ODE solver to use and the solver tolerances (`abstol` and `reltol`).
 Below we use the ODE solver `Rodas5P()` which works well for smaller models ($\leq$ 15 states), and we use the default `abstol, reltol .= 1e-8`.
 2. `gradientMethod` - For small models like Boehm forward mode automatic differentiation (AD) is fastest, thus we choose `:ForwardDiff`.